Political life of Clint Eastwood: Americans With Disabilities Act

 The Chicago Tribune reported on protests against the film Million Dollar Baby (whose lead female character becomes physically disabled) in Chicago, Berkeley, and other cities by activists due to Eastwood's having appeared before the U.S. House Judiciary Committee seeking reforms to the Americans with Disabilities Act (ADA) which was described as seeking to "weaken" the ADA.
 The main changes Eastwood, who had been a defendant in an ADA lawsuit, in which he had largely prevailed, had sought was to give defendants in such cases notice and 90 days to comply.
 Eastwood expressed concern about legal fees by defendants' lawyers being levied on businesses, especially small businesses.
 In Eastwood's case, the defendant's counsel sought $577,000 in legal costs.

 Political office and commissions

 Elected Mayor of Carmel

 Eastwood made a successful foray into elected politics.
-He won election as mayor in April 1986 of Carmel-by-the-Sea, California (population 4,000), a wealthy small town and artists' community on the Monterey Peninsula.
+He won election as mayor, ousting incumbent mayor Charlotte Townsend in a landslide, in April 1986 of Carmel-by-the-Sea, California (population 4,000), a wealthy small town and artists' community on the Monterey Peninsula.
 During his single two-year term, Eastwood supported small business interests while advocating environmental protection and constructing a library annex, along with public restrooms, beach walkways, and a tourists' parking lot.
 In addition to making overnight campfires illegal on Carmel Beach, he also sought to overturn the "ice cream cone law," an ordinance that restricted the sale of fast-food, including ice cream cones.